 Roasting Organic Coffee

 As with the processing, roasting is also crucial for the coffee to be considered organic.
 There shouldn’t be any cross-contamination between organic and non-organic coffee beans.
 This includes the roasting drums or pots, utensil, and packaging.
-Of course, there shouldn’t be any artificial flavour enhancers or chemicals added at this stage.
+Of course, there shouldn’t be any artificial flavor enhancers or chemicals added at this stage.

 In fact, nothing should be added to the coffee while roasting, period.
 Good coffee should come from the bean, not added later.

 According to researchers, regular or conventional coffee is steeped in pesticides and other chemicals.
 The result of a study conducted by CS Monitor found that over 250 pounds of chemical fertilizers are being used to grow regular coffee.
-It suggests that in one cup of coffee, there could be over 1,000 chemicals present that can be linked to some illnesses and health issues.
+It suggests that in one cup of coffee, there could be over 1,000 chemicals present that can be linked to illnesses and health issues.

 Scientific studies also found that conventional coffees are remarkably treated with insecticides, herbicides, and fungicides that are commonly used to kill any pests and double the growth of beans.
 This overload is not just harmful to insects, but the toxins are carried by the coffee beans that are then turned into a freshly brewed coffee.